y-kalka/cached-async-fnc/README.md

 You can find the code for the demo [here](demo/demo.ts)

 ## Features

 - ✅&nbsp; Full type safety when using typescript
-- 🕊&nbsp; Lightweight.
+- ☀️&nbsp; Lightweight.
 No other dependencies will come with this package
+- ♻️&nbsp; Supports concurrent requests.
+If the same query is executed twice all following queries will wait until the first one resolves and reuse the data

 ## Install